-High risk findings (Asset Score of 0 and 1) shall be incorporated into a remediation plan within 60 days of identification.
-The plan shall take into account a coordinated approach to remediation based on severity and risk according to the objectives defined in LUMA's Recovery and Transformation Framework.
+To ensure compliance with the relevant articles of Act 17 and Act 57, and the T&D OMA, high risk findings (Asset Score of 0 and 1) shall be incorporated into a remediation plan within 60 days of identification.
+That plan shall consider a coordinated approach to remediation based on severity and risk according to the objectives defined in LUMA's Recovery and Transformation Framework.